ryanfaircloth/sequence-RTG/README.md

 As with any effort at translation, there are a few situations where it can lead to a translation that is not quite right.
 For SEQUENCE a pattern such as `%string% %string1%` would only match a two word string, but with the patternDB translation `@ESTRING:string: @@ESTRING:string1:@` it would match any message with two words or more.
 To help avoid exporting these patterns we introduced the idea of a complexity score.
 The scores range from 0 to 1, 0 being a pattern with no tokens and 1 being a pattern with all string tokens.
-Around a complexity score of 0.5, most of the bad patterns are avoided.
+At around a complexity score of 0.5, most of the bad patterns are avoided.
 It is, however, not exact and there are a few with higher scores that are ok too.
-The idea is to give the review some control over what is exported, and the (hopefully) the ability to focus on the best patterns first.
+The idea is to give the reviewer some control over what is exported, and the (hopefully) the ability to focus on the best patterns first.

 *NOTE: For the export to patterndb and grok, some of the regex values in the config file have not been completed, I have added them as I have needed them for the patterns